 As part of its ozone RACT analysis, the NJDEP reviewed the Municipal Waste Combustor FSELs and determined that, when equipped with selective non-catalytic reduction (SNCR), NO_x controls are capable of more NO_x reductions than are currently being achieved by some of the municipal solid waste facilities.
-The ozone RACT rulemaking proposal will eliminate the various MWC FSELs and set a more stringent source category NO_x emission limit, which will result in further NO_x emission reductions from this source category.
-The ozone RACT rules were proposed on August 4, 2008.
+The ozone RACT rulemaking, adopted March 20, 2009, eliminates the various MWC FSELs and sets a more stringent source category NO_x emission limit, which will result in further NO_x emission reductions from this source category.